-Travel Study Program
+Study Abroad Program

 Students have an opportunity to grow spiritually, intellectually, socially, and personally by studying abroad.
-Through our travel study programs, students will visit and live in new places, gain new cultural perspectives, and strengthen their relationship with God.
+Through our study abroad programs, students will visit and live in new places, gain new cultural perspectives, and strengthen their relationship with God.